circleci/circleci-docs/jekyll/_docs/introduction.md

 * [Heroku][doc-heroku]
 * [Deploy Using SSH][doc-sshdeploy]

-## How does CircleCI help you
+## CircleCI's Role

-Now that we have a basic context of what CI and CD is, we can talk about how CircleCI fits into this picture.
-CircleCI integrates with your version control system (either GitHub or Bitbucket) and automatically runs a series of steps every time that we detect a change to your repository (when you push commits or a PR is opened).
+Now that we have some context on CI and CD, we can discuss how CircleCI fits into this flow.

+CircleCI integrates with your version control system (GitHub/Bitbucket) and automatically runs a series of steps every time a change is detected in the repository (i.e. when you push commits or open a PR).

 A CircleCI build consists of a series of steps which are generally: